danilvpetrov/weathersource/README.md

   data from [Dark Sky API](https://darksky.net/dev/docs).
 Must be specified.

 - **WEATHER_LOC_LATITUDE** - The latitude of the geographical location of the weather forecast.
 Must be in the float point format, e.g. `-153.5689`.
-If not specified, defaults to `0`.
+Must be specified.

 - **WEATHER_LOC_LONGITUDE** - The longitude of the geographical location of the weather forecast.
 Must be in the floating point format, e.g. `24.84348`.
-  If not specified, defaults to `0`.
+Must be specified.

 - **WEATHER_UPDATE_INTERVAL** - The time interval to download forecast data from [Dark Sky API](https://darksky.net/dev/docs).
 Must be in the format that